sibiraj-s/ngx-editor/docs/images.md

   plugins: [
     menu({
       toolbar: [
-        ['image'] // add this to enable inseting links from menubar ]
+        ['image'] // add this to enable inserting links from menubar ]
   ],
 });